timfeuring/Portfolio/_posts/2019-08-11-extra-butter.md

     <span class="additional-img-desc"> The refined lettering in vector view </span>
 </div>

-The logomark is now vectorized in its final form and basically ready to print.
+The logo mark is now vectorized in its final form and basically ready to print.
 To make it even more interesting, I added a 3D-effect to it to give the illusion of dimension.
-Now, the logomark can be used for all kinds of purposes.
+Now, the logo mark can be used for all kinds of purposes.

 <div class="additional-img">
     <img src="assets/img/posts/extra-butter/extra-butter-article-06.gif" alt="">
-    <span class="additional-img-desc">Animated GIF of the Lettering</span>
+    <span class="additional-img-desc">Animated GIF of the lettering</span>
 </div>

 For the use in digital applications, the graphic could also be animated to create an interesting effect and add attention to it.